1. Tunefox.com

 • Tuning gDGBD

-This is some simple vamping for Foggy Mountain Breakdown.
+This Foggy Mountain Breakdown tab features some fairly simple "vamping" backup.
 Instead of using all root shape chords, we'll utilize some inversions so we can play all the vamping around 3rd and 4th position.
-The root shape E minor chord would require a 9 fret shift, it's doable, but it's just a bit easier to stay in one area.
-It also sounds great.
+That means your index finger will hang out around the 3rd or 4th fret.
+If we were to use the root shape E minor chord it would require a 9 fret shift!
+It's doable, but it's just a bit easier to stay in one area, and play in 3rd and 4th position.
+Switching between these inversions also sounds great!
 Check out the licks for even more vamping options and ideas.
 Vamping can work great when backing up another banjo player, a mandolin solo, a guitar player and more.
 It even works behind a fiddle!